davidpfister/benchmark.f/README.md

 ### Pull request

-If you have a suggestion that would make this project better, please fork the repo and create a pull request.
+If you have a suggestion that would make this project better, please create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!
 1. Open a [new issue](https://github.com/davidpfister/benchmark.f/issues/new) to
    describe a bug or propose a new feature.